 After dinner aboard Seaweed with the two MacGregor's the

 following night we moved to S/V Gypsy for fresh caught fish.
 That day

 both Glenn and Robin (of S/V Dawgfish) were successful, and a few hours later Glenn

 them all up.
 I tell you, it was delicious!
-There's nothing quite like
+There is nothing quite like

 dining on fish that only hours before was swimming.
 Joanne sets a nice

-table too, and everything was wonderful.
+table too.
+Everything was wonderful.
 We even had wine -- a treat for

 Dinner concluded with a viewing of